lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

    the init.data file and save it in the *singlePEG/* folder.
    It contains the initial parameters of the PEG molecules (atoms, bonds, charges, etc.) that was downloaded from the ATB repository.
-   To make our life simpler later, let use use the exact same box size for the PEG as for the water (the merging will be simpler, see below).
-Open the previously generate H2O.data file, and copy the 3 lines corresponding to the box dimensions.
-In my case, its:

 .. |download_init.data| raw:: html

    <a href="../../../../../inputs/level2/polymer-in-water/singlePEG/init.data" target="_blank">Download</a>

-.. |PEGgenerator| raw:: html

-   <a href="https://github.com/simongravelle/PEGgenerator" target="_blank">PEG generator</a>

-..  code-block:: bw

-   -21.64201909795004 21.64201909795004 xlo xhi
-   -8.115757161731125 8.115757161731125 ylo yhi
-   -8.115757161731125 8.115757161731125 zlo zhi

 ..  container:: justify

-   Then, replace the box dimensions in the *init.data* file with these 3 lines.

-   Let us print the atom positions and thermodynamic information very frequently (because we anticipate that the energy minimization will be short):
+   Let us print the atom positions and thermodynamic information very frequently (because we anticipate that the energy minimization will be short).
+Add the following lines to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in singlePEG/input.lammps*

     dump mydmp all atom 10 dump.lammpstrj
     thermo 1

 ..  container:: justify

-    Next, let us perform a minimisation of energy.
+    Next, let us perform a minimization of energy.
 Here, this step is required because the initial configuration of the PEG molecule is really far from equilibrium.
+Add the following line to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in singlePEG/input.lammps*

     minimize 1.0e-4 1.0e-6 100 1000

 ..  container:: justify

-    After the minimisation, the high resolution dump command is cancelled, and a new dump command with lower frequency is used (see below).
+    After the minimization, the high frequency dump command is cancelled, and a new dump command with lower frequency is used (see below).
 We also reset the time to 0 with *reset_timestep* command:

 ..  code-block:: lammps
-    :caption: *to be copied in singlePEG/input.lammps*

     undump mydmp
     reset_timestep 0